maddiesch/onsi/CONTRIBUTING.md

 ## Documentation

-Onsi uses [yard](https://yardoc.org) for documentation generate.
+Onsi uses [yard](https://yardoc.org) for documentation generation.
 Please make sure any code you add is properly documented.

 #### Before opening a PR